FACTBOX-Shipping companies react to Houthi attacks in Red Sea | Business

 FACTBOX-Shipping companies react to Houthi attacks in Red Sea

-Houthi militants in Yemen have stepped up attacks on vessels in the Red Sea, impacting a shipping route vital to east-west trade.
+Houthi militants in Yemen have stepped up attacks on vessels in the Red Sea region, impacting a shipping route vital to east-west trade.

 In response, some shipping companies have instructed vessels to instead sail around southern Africa, a longer and therefore more expensive route.
 Below are actions taken by companies (in alphabetical order):